Looking at Pain From Different "Levels"

 At the lower levels, you could study biomechanics, exercise physiology or neurodynamics.
 Each would give you a better understanding of how physical structures in the body respond to stress – either by breaking down and getting injured, or adapting to get stronger.

 You could move up a level to study the behavior of a larger system like the nervous system, immune system or endocrine system.
-This would give you some understanding of how the body mounts a protective response to perceived physical threat.
-Pain is in the nature of an alarm.
+This would help you see that pain functions like an alarm.
 The nervous, immune and endocrine systems help set the sensitivity of the alarm, and determine the kinds of events that cause it to go off.
 “Pain science” is mostly education in the basic physiology of these systems as they relate to pain.

 We can move up another level to the “person”, where we are studying the role of cognitions and emotions in pain.
 This is the realm of psychology, the relevance of which should be obvious - pain is a psychological event.

 Psychological concepts can be very useful in understanding why movement and physical activity help with pain.
-For example, cognitive behavioral therapy can explain how exercise could extinguish fears or expectancies that might be contributing to pain.
+For example, cognitive behavioral therapy can explain how exercise might extinguish fears or expectancies that contribute to pain.
 In many cases, this perspective is more helpful in choosing an exercise program than one focused on "lower level" concerns about muscle groups, reps and sets.

 Comparing the Different Levels